The King's School, Parramatta: Bullying and sexual misconduct

+In 2010, a former student sued the school after he alleged that he was subjected to sexual assaults and daily beatings by fellow students.
+Two decades after the incidents, the former student is in institutional care, suffering from a psychiatric illness that he claims is caused by the negligence of the school.
+The school denied the allegations.

-In 2011, a teacher was arrested for possession of images of child abuse, however, they were not of students from the school.
+In 2011, a teacher was arrested for possession of images of child abuse.
+They were not of students from the school.

 In 2014, students filmed and uploaded an incident where a student rubbed their genitals on another boy's face.
 The Child Abuse Squad investigated the incident and a student was expelled.

 In 2016, the Royal Commission into Institutional Responses to Child Sexual Abuse found that the school had helped an alleged abuser move to another private school by withdrawing from the school rather than being expelled or suspended, making it easier to transfer to another school.
 The royal commission found that the alleged abuser had ejaculated onto the victim's sleeping bag during a school camp which led to months of bullying and the school had not reported the incident to the police.
+The headmaster, Timothy Hawkes, had told the parents of the victim that the boy "bore some of the blame" for subsequent bullying.

+That same year, at a Royal Commission Hearing, a man came forward about how he was sexually abused, assaulted, bullied, and choked in the 1970s.
+The witness, who was 11 years old at the time, said he was abused in the first week he arrived at the school, and called homophobic slurs for the rest of his time at school.
+He said the teachers at the school turned a blind eye to the abuse, and one even sought to blame him for his predicament.
+Another man, who was sexually abused at the King's School in the 1960s, spoke at the hearing saying he was rebuffed by former headmaster Timothy Hawkes when he confronted the school authorities in 2002, as Hawkes was concerned for the school’s image if the controversy reached the media.